Preimplantation Genetic Testing (PGT/PGS)

 It is possible that an embryo may have a genetic condition that is not identified during testing.
 Testing should be confirmed by prenatal testing at the appropriate time during the pregnancy.

 It is also possible that all embryos in each IVF cycle will be found to have some genetic disorder, leaving no healthy embryos for transfer to the uterus.
-This risk is higher for older parents, because both sperm and eggs show higher rates of chromosome abnormality as parental age increases.
+This risk is higher for older parents because sperm and eggs show higher rates of chromosome abnormality as parental age increases.

 Cost of preimplantation genetic testing